-Andreas joined AEA in 2017 as an Operating Partner focusing on value-added industrial products.
-He currently serves on the board of AptarGroup and AEA portfolio companies API Technologies, Excelitas Technologies, NES SitelogIQ, and Spectrum Plastics Group.
+Andreas joined AEA in 2017 as an Operating Partner focusing on value-added industrials.
+He currently serves on the board of AptarGroup and AEA portfolio companies API Technologies, Excelitas Technologies, NES, SitelogIQ and Spectrum Plastics Group.

 Most recently, in his position as Honeywell Vice Chairman, he led the company’s Commercial Excellence Initiative, and helped advance the deployment of HOS Gold and position Honeywell as a premier software-industrial company.
 Prior to this role, Andreas served as the President and CEO of Honeywell Performance Materials and Technologies, a global leader in process technologies and catalysts for the oil, gas and petrochemical industries as well as a leader in the development and production of high purity, high performance materials such as refrigerants.
 Prior to that he served as President & CEO of Honeywell’s Environmental and Combustion Controls business.

 Andreas is the recipient of the 2017 Chemical Industry Medal.